Exploring the "Rubik's Magic" universe: The puzzle

 \begin{definition} We say that an orientable spatial configuration of the puzzle (without decorations) \textbf{is constructible} if it can be obtained from the initial $2 \times 4$ configuration through a sequence of admissible moves of the puzzle. \end{definition}

 Once we have identified all the constructible spatial configurations, we also have all constructible configurations of the decorated puzzle.
-This is a consequence of the fact that all possible $2 \times 4$ configurations of the decorated puzzle are well understood (see for example \cite{basteleien:web} or \cite{Nou:86}).
+This is a consequence of the fact that all possible $2 \times 4$ configurations of the decorated puzzle are completely classified (see for example \cite{basteleien:web} or \cite{Nou:86}).

-We note here that all $2 \times 4$ configurations of the undecorated puzzle are congruent, however the presence of the marked diagonal might require a reversal of the whole configuration (so that the faces previously visible become invisible) in order to obtain the congruence.
+We note here that all $2 \times 4$ configurations of the undecorated puzzle are congruent, however the presence of the marked diagonal might require a reversal of the whole configuration upside-down in order to obtain the congruence.

-For chiral configuratione (those that cannot be superimposed with their specular images) the following result is useful.
+For chiral configurations (those that cannot be superimposed with their specular images) the following result is useful.

-\begin{theorem} A spatial configuration of the undecorated puzzle is constructible if and only if its mirror image is constructible \end{theorem}
+\begin{theorem} A spatial configuration of the undecorated puzzle is constructible if and only if its mirror image is constructible. \end{theorem}

 \begin{proof} If a configuration is constructible we can reach it by a sequence of moves of the puzzle starting from the initial $2 \times 4$ configuration.
 However the initial $2 \times 4$ configuration is specularly symmetric, hence we can perform the specular version of that sequence of moves to reach the specular image of the configuration that we are considering. \end{proof}